 Assuming a 40 hour week and 5 weeks holiday a year, we get 1880 hours worked per year

 1880 hours a year multiplied by 46 = 86 480 total hours worked in a lifetime., which doesn’t actually sound that bad.

 As a percentage this equates to 18.5% of the total waking hours in your life overall (16 hours*365 days*80 years) = 467200 hours

 And 32% of your total waking hours during your working life time of 46 years.

-If you don’t like the sound of this then you could have a look at this – How The Median Income Earner can Retire at 52 – in which I outline how the average person could retire at 52 if they just consume less and save more (UK Focus)
+If you don’t like the sound of this then you could have a look at this – Early Retirement Strategies for the Average Income Earner (iTunes link)

 For a US focus try this – A summary of ‘Early Retirement Extreme’ - in which the author managed to save enough to retire in just 5 years.